-I teach for 38 weeks of the year during term time and broadly follow the same term dates as the state schools in Sheffield.
-I'll give you a calendar before you sign up for permanent lessons.
+I teach for 38 weeks of the year during term time and follow the term dates set by Sheffield City Council.

 Do you teach during the school holidays?

 When you decide to commence lessons on a permanent basis I will ask you to sign up to a teaching contract that covers 38 weeks of the year during term time.
-The number of lessons taken throughout term time is added up and divided by 12 so that you pay in an equal amount each month (and to help me to pay my mortgage in August!).
+The number of lessons taken throughout term time is added up and divided by 11 so that you pay in an equal amount each month ending in July.
 If you would also like to have lessons during the school holidays I do make myself available on selected days and lessons are offered on a pay-as-you basis.
-Where there is sufficient demand I might also set up a music fun day with large group activities following by a concert – please let me know if this is something you would be interested in.

 How do I pay for lessons?

 For the first few lessons I operate on a pay-as-you-go basis and accept payment by cash, cheque or faster payment.
 Once you / your child is settled in their lessons, usually after 4-6 weeks, I will at that point ask you to sign up to a standard Musician’s Union Teaching Contract and set up a monthly Standing Order to pay for lessons.

 What is the difference between a Standing Order and a Direct Debit?